Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \item When $X$ is not spin, the map $F\mapsto \Delta_F$ induces a group isomorphism

 \end{enumerate} \end{theoremalpha}

 Our key contribution is injectivity of the maps in Theorem~\ref{theoremA}.
 Let us outline the proof strategy.
 First recall that a \emph{topological pseudo-isotopy} is a homeomorphism $F \colon X \times I \to X \times I$ such that $F|_{\partial X \times I} = \Id_{\partial X \times I}$.
 The restrictions $F_0 = F|_{X \times \{0\}}$ and $F_1 := F|_{X \times \{1\}}$ are said to be \emph{topologically pseudo-isotopic}.
 In this article we will classify homeomorphisms of simply connected 4-manifolds with boundary, up to topological pseudo-isotopy.
 The strategy builds on that of~\cite[Proposition~2]{MR561244}, and is explained in Section~\ref{subsection:proof-thm-main}.
 In broad strokes, if we can find a 6-manifold with boundary the (capped off) mapping torus of $F$, such that the 6-manifold is a rel.\ boundary $h$-cobordism from $X \times [0,1]$ to itself, then it follows that $F$ is pseudo-isotopic to the identity.
+Our proof consists of an analysis of the obstructions to finding such an $h$-cobordism, and uses modified surgery theory~\cite{MR1709301} as the main tool in its construction.
+Kreck's theory requires the construction of certain surgery control maps into a control space $B$ that depends on the manifold $X$.
+In our application, $B$ is the \emph{normal $2$-type} of $X$ (Definition~\ref{def:normal2type}).
+The main challenge in our application of modified surgery is the construction of a \emph{normal $2$-smoothing} $X\times[0,1]\to B$ (Definition~\ref{def:normal2type}), that extends a particular map $\partial(X\times [0,1])\to B$, dependent on $F$.
+A core technical result of the paper is Proposition~\ref{prop:extensionfromboundary}, where we identify the primary obstruction to this extension as $\Theta(F)$ and the secondary obstruction as $\Delta_F$.

-Our proof consists of an analysis of the obstructions to finding such an $h$-cobordism, and uses Kreck's modified surgery theory~\cite{MR1709301} as the main technical tool in its construction.
-With the pseudo-isotopy classification in hand, the proof that the maps in Theorem~\ref{theoremA} are injective concludes by appealing to Quinn's result~\cite[Theorem~1.4]{Quinn:isotopy} that topological pseudo-isotopy implies topological isotopy for homeomorphisms of simply connected, compact 4-manifolds.
-We remark that we credit this to Quinn because Perron only stated that topological pseudo-isotopy implies topological isotopy for closed 4-manifolds, and for smooth 4-manifolds with boundary with no 1-handles.
-But, later, his proof for the closed case~\cite[Section~7]{MR862426} could be adapted using \cite{MR857447,zbMATH00218286} to recover Quinn's result.
+With the pseudo-isotopy classification in hand, the proof that the maps in Theorem~\ref{theoremA} are injective concludes by appealing to Perron and Quinn's result~\cite{MR862426},~\cite[Theorem~1.4]{Quinn:isotopy} (see also~\cite{GGHKP}) that topological pseudo-isotopy implies topological isotopy for homeomorphisms of simply connected, compact 4-manifolds.
+We remark that Perron only stated that topological pseudo-isotopy implies topological isotopy for closed 4-manifolds, and for smooth 4-manifolds with boundary with no 1-handles.
+But shortly afterwards his proof for the closed case~\cite[Section~7]{MR862426} could be adapted using Boyer's work~\cite{MR857447,zbMATH00218286} to recover the result for all compact 1-connected 4-manifolds (see \cite[Section 5]{GGHKP}).